Robert Walpole: Decline

 The year 1737 saw the death of Walpole's close friend Queen Caroline.
 Though her death did not end his personal influence with George II, who had grown loyal to the Prime Minister during the preceding years, Walpole's domination of government continued to decline.
-His opponents acquired a vocal leader in the Prince of Wales who was estranged from his father, the King.
+His opponents acquired a vocal leader in Frederick, Prince of Wales who was estranged from his father, the King.
 Several young politicians including William Pitt the Elder and George Grenville formed a faction known as the "Patriot Boys" and joined the Prince of Wales in opposition.

 Walpole's failure to maintain a policy of avoiding military conflict eventually led to his fall from power.
 Under the Treaty of Seville (1729), Great Britain agreed not to trade with the Spanish colonies in North America.
 Spain claimed the right to board and search British vessels to ensure compliance with this provision.
 Disputes, however, broke out over trade with the West Indies.
 Walpole attempted to prevent war but was opposed by the King, the House of Commons, and by a faction in his own Cabinet.
 In 1739 Walpole abandoned all efforts to stop the conflict and commenced the War of Jenkins' Ear (so called because Robert Jenkins, a Welsh mariner, claimed that a Spaniard inspecting his vessel had severed his ear).

 Walpole's influence continued to dramatically decline even after the war began.
 In the 1741 general election his supporters secured an increase in votes in constituencies that were decided by mass electorates but failed to win in many pocket boroughs (constituencies subject to the informal but strong influence of patrons).
 In general, the government made gains in England and Wales but this was not enough to overturn the reverses of the 1734 election and further losses in Cornwall where many constituencies were obedient to the will of the Prince of Wales (who was also Duke of Cornwall).
 These constituencies returned members of parliament hostile to the Prime Minister.
-Similarly, the influence of the Duke of Argyll secured the election of members opposed to Walpole in some parts of Scotland.
+Similarly, the influence of John Campbell, 2nd Duke of Argyll secured the election of members opposed to Walpole in some parts of Scotland.
 Walpole's new majority was difficult to determine because of the uncertain loyalties of many new members, but contemporaries and historians estimated it as low as fourteen to eighteen.